Multimodality Representation Learning: A Survey on Evolution, Pretraining and Its Applications

 It is an effective approach to vision language pretraining by assisting the model for better align and regard the relationship between different modalities \cite{du2022survey}.
-(2) Cross-Modal Masked Region Prediction: Similar to previous objective, MRP masks RoI with zeros.
+(2) Cross-Modal Masked Region Prediction (MRP) \cite{zhan2021product1m}: Similar to previous objective, MRP masks RoI with zeros.
 The contextual visual features and text inference predicts the masks.
 (3) Image-Text Matching (ITM) or Visual Linguistic Matching (VLM) \cite{lin2020interbert}: This objective considers the coarse-grained relationship between image and text features by matching and aligning.
 It measures the relevancy between different modalities at high level.
-(4) Cross-Modal Contrastive Loss: This objective learns universal vision and language features by pushing the relevant image-text pairs close and non-relevant apart.
+(4) Cross-Modal Contrastive Loss (CMCL): This objective learns universal vision and language features by pushing the relevant image-text pairs close and non-relevant apart.
 The highest similarity score between embeddings of different modalities help make the decision.
 The similar alternative multimodal pretraining tasks are Masked Object Classification (MOC) \cite{zhan2021product1m}, Phrase-Region Alignment (PRA) \cite{liu2021kd}, Word Region Alignment (WRA) \cite{chen2020uniter}, Video-Subtitle Matching (VSM) \cite{li2020hero}, Mask Frame Modeling (MFM) \cite{li2020hero}, Frame Order Modeling (FOM) \cite{li2020hero}, Visual Translation Language Model (VTLM) \cite{zhou2021uc2}, etc.